OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 #### Importing Material Components.

-We already have a `material.module.ts` in the `src/app folder` where we will import all the modules from `Angular Material` we are going to make use of in our application.
+We already have a `material.module.ts` in the `src/app folder` where we will import all the needed modules from `Angular Material` for our sample application.
+We said we will make use of the `mat-sidenav` module from Angular Material for our naviagation bar. `mat-sidenav` module can be imported with the name `MatSidenavModule`.
+This is how we name the modues in our imports and exports property of @NgModule in our `material.module.ts` file.
+Let's go ahead and import that.
-Import the `MatSidenavModule` into created file.
-The content of `material.module.ts` must be like:

 ```ts
 import {NgModule} from '@angular/core'